 Simple Loans have slightly different eligibility rules but equally fast funding.
 Only customers of six months or longer can get them, and you need at least three months of recurring direct deposits.
 Also, you have to wait for 30 days after you pay off your Simple Loan before you can apply for a new one.

-U.S. Bank personal loan interest rates are very competitive with no application or prepayment penalties, and a loan decision is usually provided within minutes.
-The 2% AutoPay discount is a rare perk, too, making the traditional personal loan a good option for existing customers who can qualify.
+U.S. Bank personal loan interest rates are competitive with no application or prepayment penalties, and a loan decision is usually provided within minutes.
+The 0.5% autopay discount is a nice perk, too, making the traditional personal loan a good option for existing customers who can qualify.

-However, borrowers who aren’t already U.S. Bank customers may balk at having to open an account and wait at least 120 days to get a personal loan.
+However, borrowers who aren’t already U.S. Bank customers may balk at having to open an account to get a personal loan.
 Also, while the bank doesn’t specify which customers may have to close their loan in person, this could be a drawback if you don’t have a U.S. Bank in your state or locations are limited.
-Finally, the bank reserves its best interest rates for certain loans, so it may not be best if you have excellent credit and want to borrow more than $5,000.
+Finally, the bank reserves its best interest rates for certain loans, so it may not be best if you have excellent credit and want to borrow less than $10,000.